-The Board, which is responsible for supervising the management of the business and affairs of the Company, currently comprises of seven (7) directors, of whom five (5) are independent within the meaning of NI 58-101.
+The Board, which is responsible for supervising the management of the business and affairs of the Company, currently comprises of ten (10) directors, of whom eight (8) are independent within the meaning of NI 58-101.
 The Board provides an opportunity to hold in-camera sessions without management present, including directors who are members of management, at each meeting of the Board in order to facilitate the exercise of directors' independent judgment.
-The independent directors currently include Francesco Aquilini, Alan Friedman, Ben Colabrese, Michael Beckerman and John Albright.
-Adrian Montgomery, the CEO, is not independent by virtue of being members of the Company's management, and Richard Sherman is not independent by virtue of receiving more than \$75,000 in direct compensation from the Company in 2019 and 2020.
+The independent directors currently include John Albright, Ben Colabrese, Michael Beckerman, Alan Friedman, David Goldhill, Janny Lee, Scott Michael O'Neil, and Angela Marie Ruggiero.
+Adrian Montgomery, the Former CEO, is not independent by virtue of having been a member of the Company's management until March 1, 2023.
+Richard Sherman is not considered independent due to consideration received by Mr. Sherman for the brand ambassador services provided to the Company.

-The Board has decided to nominate six (6) incumbent director nominees and three (3) new director nominees.
-The new director nominees are Angela Marie Ruggiero, Seth Adam Berger and Scott Michael O'Neil.
-If Management Nominees are so elected and with Francesco Aquilini not standing for election, the Board will be comprised of nine (9) directors.
-Angela Ruggiero, Seth Berger and Scott O'Neil will be independent directors.
-Attached as "Appendix A" hereto is a list of the other public companies on which current members of the Board also serve as directors.
-The Board held 11 meetings since the beginning of its most recently completed financial year.
-Adrian Montgomery and Ben Colabrese attended all 11 meetings.
-Alan Friedman, Michael Beckerman and Menashe Kestenbaum attended ten (10) meetings.
-Francesco Aquilini attended eight (8) meetings.
-Richard Sherman attended four (4) out of the six (6) meetings held when he was a director.
-John Albright attended three (3) out of the four (4) meetings held when he was a director.
+The Board has decided to nominate six (6) incumbent director nominees and one (1) new director nominee.
+The new director nominee is Nicolas Brien.
+If Management Nominees are so elected, the Board will be comprised of seven (7) directors.
+Mr. Brien will not be an independent director by virtue of being the CEO of the Company.

+Attached as "Appendix B" hereto is a list of the other public companies on which current members of the Board also serve as directors.
+The Board held eight (8) meetings since the beginning of its most recently completed financial year.
+Adrian Montgomery, Alan Friedman, Ben Colabrese and Michael Beckerman attended all eight (8) meetings.
+John Albright and Richard Sherman each attended five (5) of the eight (8) meetings.
+Angela Marie Ruggiero, Scott Michael O'Neil, Janny Lee and David Goldhill each attended all four (4) of the meetings held since becoming directors.
+Nicole Mussico and Menashe Kestenbaum each attended both of the two (2) meetings held while they were directors.
+Francesco Aquilini attended two (2) of the four (4) meetings held while he was a director.
 At such meetings, from time to time where appropriate, the independent directors held in-camera sessions without the presence of the non-independent directors and management.
+Such in-camera sessions were held at the end of each of the meetings held last year.